I barely had squid this summer, maybe once or twice. So I felt like making something fancy with it but also:

 • Add the garlic to the pan and combine with the onions.
 Fry the onions and the garlic stirring occasionally for 5 minutes or until lightly golden.

-• In a large bowl, transfer the cooked quinoa, cooked onions and garlic, chopped uncooked shrimp, 1 tablespoon olive oil, salt and lemon zest.
+• In a large bowl, transfer the cooked quinoa, cooked onions and garlic, chopped uncooked shrimp, 1 tablespoon olive oil and salt.
 Combine all the ingredients together.

 • With the help of a teaspoon, fill the baby squids with the stuffing to about two thirds.
 Make sure that the baby squids are well stuffed by pressing down the stuffing as you fill them up.
 Close the ends with wooden sticks.